 The surface drainage flows were analyzed at two Study Points.
-Study Point #1 summarizes off-site flows generated from northern portion of the parcel, routed to the existing 27 Forge Parkway wetland along the western property line.
+Study Point #1 summarizes runoff generated from northern portion of the parcel, routed to the existing 27 Forge Parkway wetland along the western property line.
 The areas on-site contributing to the wetland are undeveloped, composed of grass and woodlands.
-Study Point #2 summarizes off-site flows generated from existing developed portions of the parcel.
+Study Point #2 summarizes runoff generated from existing developed portions of the parcel.
 This area is captured within existing stormwater infrastructure on-site and routed to the municipal drainage network within Forge Parkway.